m2osw/snapwebsites/snapwatchdog/README.md

     /usr/share/snapwebsites/snapwatchdog/scripts/...

 The scripts are expected to test whether things are running as expected.
-This includes tested whether certain daemon are running or not.
+This includes testing whether certain daemons are running or not.
 For example, if snapcommunicator is not running, it will be reported.

 The scripts are also used to detect bad things that are at times happening on a server.
 For example, `fail2ban` version 0.9.3-1 has a process named `fail2ban-client` which at times does not exit.
 Somehow it runs in a tight loop using 100% of the CPU.
-We have a script in the snapfirewall that detects whether the `fail2ban-client` runs for 3 minutes in a row.
+We have a script in the `snapfirewall` project that detects whether the `fail2ban-client` runs for 3 minutes in a row.
 If that happens, then it generates an error and sends an email.

-The scripts will create files under the following directory:
+The scripts create files under the following directory:

     /var/lib/snapwebsites/snapwatchdog/script-files/...